Soapsuds/sm64rt/README.md

 The repository already comes with a prebuilt binary and the compatible header file for RT64 to make the build process easier.
 If you wish to build this module yourself, you can do it from the [RT64 repository](https://github.com/DarioSamo/RT64) instead.

 ## Render96 Support
-A native version of sm64rt will be integrated into the Render96 project in the future as an optional feature.
-Keep an eye out on their social media channels to know when this update goes live.
+A native version of sm64rt is currently integrated into Render96ex.
+You don't need to build this repository to access it.